H3AR7B3A7/DjangoCourse/README.md

     {% extends 'base.html' %}

+## Partials
+We can also include partials in other pages with:

+    {% include 'navbar.html' %}

 ## Static resources
 At the top of the template where you want to import the static folder: